fenago/apache-solr/lab_guides/Lab_9.md

-In the previous chapter, we saw the various steps to be configured for production readiness.
+In the previous lab, we saw the various steps to be configured for production readiness.
 We also explored the fine-tuning configuration needs to be considered during production setup for better performance.
 We learned how to secure a Solr, take backups, and configure logs.
 Then we got an overview of SolrCloud.
 Now we have a complete configured Solr with all the required configurations to meet any search request.
-In this chapter, we will learn how Solr can be used with a web application and how to call APIs in different languages.
+In this lab, we will learn how Solr can be used with a web application and how to call APIs in different languages.
 We\'ll have an overview of various Client APIs supported by Solr.